-Lucille is acting very weird, and Liz wants to figure out why.
-Help Liz solve this strange case of jumping to the wrong conclusion in this episode of Kids Corner.Play Episode
+Lucille is acting very weird, and Liz is on this case to figure out why.
+Who is jumping to the wrong conclusion?Play Episode

 Episode Theme: Quick to listen and slow to speak.